 I was completely flabbergasted.
 Not only was she interrupting, but she was asking ME to provide supplies?
 What I should have done was asked her to come back at the end of the day, so as not to interrupt our lesson.
 Instead, totally unsure of the rules or norms of the school in regards to birthday celebrations, I got her a spoon.
 It took forever for her to scoop out 32 floats and we ended up having to finish the science the following day.
 She left my counter sticky and my spoon dirty.
 With 32 students and 180 teaching days, I could potentially expect an interruption like this every 5 days or so.
 Completely and totally unacceptable.
 I immediately established a birthday policy that worked for me and enforced it rigidly over the years.

 Fast forward to this year.
-Trevor's teacher sent home a letter about birthday celebrations- you're welcome to bring a treat with advanced notice, but it must have nutritional value and be nut-free.
+Trevor's teacher sent home a letter about birthday celebrations- you're welcome to bring a treat with advanced notice, but it should have some nutritional value and be nut-free.
 I added my own rules to the list: it must not inconvenience the teacher and it must not be messy.
 The perfect birthday treat?
 S'mores Trail Mix!

 I was completely flabbergasted.
 Not only was she interrupting, but she was asking ME to provide supplies?
 What I should have done was asked her to come back at the end of the day, so as not to interrupt our lesson.
 Instead, totally unsure of the rules or norms of the school in regards to birthday celebrations, I got her a spoon.
 It took forever for her to scoop out 32 floats and we ended up having to finish the science the following day.
 She left my counter sticky and my spoon dirty.
 With 32 students and 180 teaching days, I could potentially expect an interruption like this every 5 days or so.
 Completely and totally unacceptable.
 I immediately established a birthday policy that worked for me and enforced it rigidly over the years.

 Fast forward to this year.
-Trevor's teacher sent home a letter about birthday celebrations- you're welcome to bring a treat with advanced notice, but it must have nutritional value and be nut-free.
+Trevor's teacher sent home a letter about birthday celebrations- you're welcome to bring a treat with advanced notice, but it should have some nutritional value and be nut-free.
 I added my own rules to the list: it must not inconvenience the teacher and it must not be messy.
 The perfect birthday treat?
 S'mores Trail Mix!

 The ingredient list is simple: Golden Grahams cereal, chocolate chips, and mini marshmallows.
-(If I were making it for home, I would have replaced the chocolate chips with chocolate covered nuts, but the school treat had to be nut-free.)

 Here are the finished bags.